 Families of Parishes must develop a pastoral plan for parish vitality, submitted at least annually, reviewed by the dean, to be approved by the archbishop in conformity with the parameters of the Pastoral Planning Pathway according to the published timeline.

 Annually, each Family of Parishes will submit a report on their planning activity from the year prior and a plan for the coming year.
+It is prepared by the Family Leadership Team, signed by the pastor, reviewed by the dean and ultimately submitted to the archbishop.

 Each year’s planning documents will include: